maxdeviant/branding/README.md

 ### Partner Logo

-An absolute or relative URL to the image to display as logo for the partner.
+An absolute or relative URL to the image to display as the logo for the partner.

 **Example:**